AntonEmery/AntonEmery/README.md

 🌱 If I a working on a side project these days it is usually this [Chord App](https://github.com/AntonEmery/chord-app).
 Its a full stack app using React/Node, that I would like to get deployed soon.
 I enjoy working on projects that are different from my day job where I can pick up new skills.

-:brain: I write mostly Javascript/HTML/CSS.
+:brain: I write mostly Javascript/HTML/CSS, and have experience with a variety of front end frameworks.
 I can hack around in PHP a bit and am currently working on learning Rust

 :earth_americas: My personal website is at [antonemery.com](http://www.antonemery.com)